ahmedelsayed968/ahmedelsayed968/README.md

-###I'm a Computer Engineering student
+<h2>I'm a Computer Engineering student</h2>
-###in the faculty of engineering at Ain shams university, in my junior year.
+<h3>at Ain shams university, in my junior year.
-###l have a mixed interest in Software development,
-###Embedded systems development, and dealing with the data such as ML & DL & Data Science.
+l have a mixed interest in Software development, Embedded systems development, and dealing with the data such as ML & DL & Data Science.
-###I have joined Acmacis as a trainee as well as Applai which they're student activities.
+I have joined Acmacis as a trainee as well as applAi which they're student activities.</h3>